 While aged leads are riskier, that doesn’t mean they aren’t worth it.
 You may need to buy more, but you could come across people interested in your products.

-Yes, you can be successful buying aged leads.
-But you have to be strategic about it.
+You can have success buying aged leads, but you have to be strategic about it.
 Since these leads are older, you’ll likely need to buy a lot of them.
-You’ll also need to be ready and willing to work with a larger number of people to find prospects who might still be interested in purchasing an insurance policy.
-Working with only a few isn’t practical, nor will it yield the results you may be looking to achieve.
+You’ll also have to be willing to work with a larger number of people to find prospects who might still be interested in purchasing an insurance policy.
+Working with only a few isn’t practical, nor will it yield the results you're looking to achieve.

 Another thing you’ll want to keep in mind is that the TCPA makes dialing numerous leads more time-consuming.
-You can’t use automatic dialing technology; you have to dial all cellphone numbers by hand.
-While it might not seem like a lot of work to dial a phone number manually, those seconds it takes you to press numbers on a keypad add up.
+You can’t use automatic dialing technology as freely as you once could, so you'll need to be mindful of using it properly.
+If you choose to dial all of your numbers manually, those seconds will add up.
 That means less time closing deals with leads still interested in getting an insurance policy.

 When it comes to large quantities of aged leads, you may have better luck with direct mail.
 That doesn’t mean you can’t call them.
 Again, strategy is critical.
 If you do decide to call them, prepare beforehand with a unique sales script.
 There’s a good chance that other agents have already contacted them.
 You’ll want to word things just right to set yourself apart and get the attention of your prospects.